kevoree-modeling/dsl/README.md

 meter0.setName("Meter0");
 ```

-Now this object are reacheable using the name and a TIME and UNIVERSE number.
+Now this object is reachable using the name and a TIME and UNIVERSE number.
 As the following:

 ```
 model.findByName("SmartMeter",0,0,"name=Meter0");